MOSAiC Expedition: Ecosystem and Biogeochemistry

 The observations on biological and biogeochemical transformation and succession mainly focussed on analysing samples from all three major physical regimes, i.e., the ice, snow and water environments.
 Additionally flow measurements were conducted at both the ice/water and ice/air boundary layers.
 These were repeated throughout the entire Arctic year in order to quantify the biology and biogeochemistry of the sea-ice/atmosphere system at every time of year, especially in the under-researched Arctic winter.

 For example, the annual mass budget for organic and inorganic carbon was monitored, and crystallographic readings were taken on the ikaite in seafloor channels.
 The latter offered insights into the biogeochemistry of the net air/ice flow of CO_{2} produced by sea ice, and into the potential for capturing organic carbon and the respiration of CO_{2}.
 A second goal was to quantify the methane accumulation, the oxidation below the sea ice, and the air/ocean flows with regard to the potential for major oceanic methane flows into the atmosphere.
 A third key element: observing the cycles of biogenic gases like N_{2}O, O_{2}, DMS (dimethyl sulphide) and bromoform in the snow, sea ice and water, which contributed to our grasp of the underlying biogeochemical paths.

 An additional important aspect was the creation of an annual mass balance and ice/water cycle for macro- and micronutrients; in this regard, vertical nutrient flows between the ocean, euphotic zone, mixed and deep layers of the ocean were investigated, in part with the aid of molecular tools, to arrive at a better understanding of the recycling chains.

+Observations also showed that sea-ice ridges can act as localized biomass hotspots hosting diverse microbial communities.
+Additional analyses indicated that ridge formation can influence Arctic pelagic food webs, including during the polar night.